Jeong Nyeon

 Jeong Nyeon is a South Korean manhwa released as a webtoon written by Seo Ireh and illustrated by Namon.
 It was serialized on Naver Corporation's webtoon platform, Naver Webtoon, from April 2019 to May 2022 – with the individual chapters collected and published into ten volumes.
 A live action adaptation, Jeongnyeon: The Star Is Born, aired in 2024 on TVN.

+Plot

+The story takes place in 1956, three years after the Korean War, and follows Yoon Jeong-nyeon, a Mokpo girl with no money or education but a talent for singing.
+She joins a Gukgeuk troupe with hopes of becoming a rich and famous star.

 Media

 Manhwa

 Seo Ireh and Namon launched Jeong Nyeon in Naver's webtoon platform Naver Webtoon on April 1, 2019.